 Mary* was in tears.
 She had come to me in desperation.

-You wouldn’t know that she was in trouble, because outwardly she was joyful and kind.
-Her friends and colleagues didn’t know she was desperate, because she was a loyal comrade and was recognized as one of the best mentors at work.
-Even her loving husband doesn’t realize the extent of her torment; because she works hardest to keep things together at home.
+You wouldn’t know that she was in trouble to look at her, because outwardly she was joyful and kind.
+Her friends and colleagues didn’t know she was desperate, because she was a loyal companion and recognized as one of the most generous mentors at work.
+Even her loving husband didn’t realize the extent of her torment, because she worked hardest to keep things together at home.

-Inside, she feels overwhelmed.
-She feels she is always rushing, under-serving all her important people.
-Coping mechanisms developed over a lifetime of success seem to be failing her.
-She’s afraid that she’s disappointing at home and at work … despite ample evidence to the contrary.
+Inside, she felt overwhelmed.
+She felt she was always rushing, under-serving all her important people.
+The coping mechanisms she’d developed over a lifetime of success seemed to be failing her.
+She was afraid that she was disappointing at home and at work, despite ample evidence to the contrary.

-These should be years of celebration; a phase of joy and ease.
-Her children are grown, successfully launched on their own independent journeys.
-She has a strong reputation in the local business community and beyond.
+These should have been years of celebration for her, a phase of joy and ease.
+Her children were grown, successfully launched on their own independent journeys.
+She had a strong reputation in the local business community and beyond.

-Yet, she’s desperate.
-Despite looking happy, she really doesn’t feel it.
+Yet, she was desperate.
+Despite looking happy, she really didn’t feel it.

-Halfway through our discussion she uses the phrase that I have heard so often when good people lose their way:
+Halfway through our discussion, she used the phrase that I have heard so often when good people lose their way:

 “Roddy, I’m just so tired of wearing the mask.”

-This is one of life’s fundamental challenges.
 We are, at our very core, natural beings.
-Like all living beings, we are dynamic—both physically, and non-physically (I lump all these non-physical dimensions into the term psychic).
+Like all living beings, we are dynamic—both physically and psychically.

-Perhaps for a time, often as young adults, we grow to fill our mask.
-Having decided to be a physician, or a business person, or an artist, or an international athlete, we know what it takes.
-And so, we build ourselves out within that mask, to fulfill our dreams.
+Perhaps for a time, often as young adults, we grow to fill our metaphorical mask.
+Having decided to be a physician, or a businessperson, or an artist, or an international athlete, we know what it takes.
+And so, we build ourselves out within that mask to fulfill our dreams.
 We fake until we make it.
 And many of us are successful in doing so.

-Many of us are successful at filling the mask, and for a time, we are happy—even if we’re not entirely comfortable that the mask has been largely designed by society’s expectations of us, rather than by our own desires.
+For a time, we are happy—even if we’re not entirely comfortable that the mask has been largely designed by society’s expectations of us rather than by our own desires.

-Sooner or later, the pain of stasis starts eroding your wellbeing.
+But then, sooner or later, the pain of stasis starts eroding our well-being.

-These people hide from their pain in many (sometimes surprising) ways.
+These people hide from their pain in many ways.
 It may be alcohol, or drugs, or other abusive manifestations.
 Often, it’s simply overwork.
 They hide behind a fierce wall of determination, pretending that the world simply wouldn’t survive without them and continuing in their unhappiness.

-They ask the big questions, and find the big answers, either alone, or with the guidance of a professional coach.
-Growth is their reward, and happiness is the currency of the reward.
+They ask the big questions and find the big answers, either alone or with the guidance of a professional coach.
+Growth is their reward, and happiness is the currency of that reward.

-Mary isn’t her real name, but I can assure you that she’s a real person.
-Like you, she’s a beautiful, hard-working, powerful being.
-She has started a growth spurt.
-She’s excited (and a little nervous); and I am honored to be her guide.
+Like you, Mary is a beautiful, hard-working, powerful being.
+She has now started a new growth spurt.
+She’s excited (and a little nervous), and I am honored to be her guide.
 She will unlock many riches on this next phase of her journey.

 What about you?
 When your next growth spurt arrives, what will you do?